chanthamoney/csci3081/Lab_01_Feedback.md

 ### .gitignore set up properly

-+ Fail: Check that file/directory "private.pvt" does not exist.
++ Pass: Check that file/directory "private.pvt" does not exist.

-     "private.pvt" found.

-+ Fail: Check that no files with extension ".o" exist in directory "."
++ Pass: Check that no files with extension ".o" exist in directory "."

- "main.o" found

-+ Fail: Check that no files with extension ".out" exist in directory "."
++ Pass: Check that no files with extension ".out" exist in directory "."

- "lab01.out" found

 + Pass: Check that file "shared.md" exists.